k3jph/k3jph.github.io/_posts/2024/2024-11-18-chatgpt-simplifies-contract-analysis.md

 clauses, governing law terms, or renewal conditions buried in dense legal text, saving hours of manual work.

-One of ChatGPT’s standout features is its flexibility with input and output formats.
+One of ChatGPT's standout features is its flexibility with input and output formats.
 Whether working with plain text, scanned PDFs, or digital documents, ChatGPT can process unstructured inputs and deliver structured, actionable outputs.
 This might include clause summaries, flagged high-risk terms, or even